jacobwanner/jacobwanner/README.md

 - 👀 I’m interested in growing my knowledge in all areas of Web Development!

-- 🌱 I’m currently learning Javascript but also more about git and the command line interface.
+- 🌱 I’m currently learning Javascript and Node.js

 - 💞️ I’m looking to collaborate on any project you might have in mind!
-I am a hardworker who doesnt like to stop until I have my project perfect.
+I am a hardworker who doesnt like to stop until I get the job done correctly.

 - 📫 Please reach out to me at:
 -     Linkedin: www.linkedin.com/in/jacob-wanner